+The Medical School has provided medical students with an accessible and exceptional academic experience that strives to prepare students to become physicians who are caring, competent, productive and self-fulfilled in their chosen careers.
 The Graduate School of Biomedical Sciences, composed of Basic & Biomedical Sciences and Clinical & Population Health Research divisions, trains students in their selected specialty area, while emphasizing a broad background in the basic medical sciences in preparation for research with direct relevance to human disease.
 The Graduate School of Nursing provides high quality master's and doctoral-level preparation for advanced-practice nurses and nurse educators.
+In 2012, the educational program leading to the M.D. degree at the Worcester Campus was successfully re-accredited by the Liaison Committee on Medical Education (LCME), with a full eight-year cycle.
+In addition, the NEASC conducted a site visit evaluation for the reaccreditation of UMass Worcester, and the final NEASC reaccreditation report was confirmed in May 2013.